ldi-github/shirates-core/doc/markdown/basic/selector_and_nickname/nickname/dataset_nickname.md

 ## apps.json

-apps.json is a special version of data nickname file for apps.
+apps.json is a special version of dataset nickname file for apps.

 ### app.json